-At Dentistry at Pelham Pointe we make every effort to provide you with the finest care and the most convenient financial options.
-To accomplish this we work hand-in-hand with you to maximize your insurance reimbursement for covered procedures.
+At Dentistry at Pelham Pointe, we will you to maximize your insurance reimbursement for covered procedures.

-We are delighted to file your primary insurance once coverage has been established, however dental benefits are your responsibility.
+We are delighted to file your primary insurance once coverage has been established.
+However, dental benefits are your responsibility.
 We will try to help you calculate your benefit in dollars, with any co-payment and deductible due at the time of service.
-Since this is an estimate, even with a pre-determination there can be no guarantee of what your insurance company will pay and this may result in a credit or balance due.
+Since this is an estimate, even with a pre-determination, there can be no guarantee of what your insurance company will pay.
+This may result in a credit or balance due.
 Credits may be applied to future treatment or a refund may be requested.
 If there is a balance due, you will receive a statement.

 If your insurance has not paid in 30 days, we will re-file your claim.
-After 60 days or if the claim is denied, the full balance becomes your responsibility.
-Our insurance coordinator will be glad to answer any questions about your dental coverage, including secondary insurance or medical benefits.
+After 60 days, or if the claim is denied, the full balance becomes your responsibility.
+Our insurance coordinator will be glad to answer any questions about your dental coverage, including secondary insurance or health savings accounts.

 Frequently Asked Questions…

 Why is your name not on my list of Preferred Providers?